satansdeer/satansdeer.github.com/content/legacy-posts/react-proptypes/index.md

 syntactically specify that you function works only with strings, or only with numbers.

 Same applies to React components.
 You can pass a `prop` that you component won't use, or forget to pass the `prop` that it actually uses.
-Or just pass the `prop` of a wrong type.
+Or pass the `prop` of a wrong type.

 This whole set of problems can be solved by **static typing**.

-You can use [Flow]() or [Typescript]() to do that, but that would be quite big transition.
+You can use [Flow]() or [Typescript]() to do that, but that would be big transition.
 And if you develop a React components library - your consumers will also have to use same static typing solution to benefit type annotations.

 **PropTypes** provide React-specific typechecking for your components.
 And your consumers will get **PropTypes** warnings even if they don't use **PropTypes** themselves.